whiterosecoffee/react-editor/readme.md

 	source ~/.profile
 	in new terminal start up mongod: mongod --dbpath ~/data

-Copy `src/kasra/local-config.example.json` to `src/kasra/local-config.json` and update it for the configuration that is specific to your local machine.
+Copy `src/***.json` to `src/***/local-config.json` and update it for the configuration that is specific to your local machine.
 This is for configuring the database connection between the Node server and the MongoDB server. `local-config.json` will often be different depending on where the site is running, so it should not be versioned.

 Add the follwoing amazon S3 settings to this config file:

 	"amazon_s3": {
-			"accessKeyId": "AKIAJSON6BLD6PPHTVZQ",
+			"accessKeyId": "",
-			"secretAccessKey": "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",
+			"secretAccessKey": "",
-			"Bucket": "kasraco",
+			"Bucket": ,
-			"region": "eu-west-1"
+			"region":
 	}

 ## Getting Started